jamiewannenburg/uacalcsrc/tasks/Task 82 - Algebras.md

   2. For each IntArray in the clone set, create a unary operation with name "f_0", "f_1", etc.
   3. Create a BasicAlgebra with these operations and an empty name
   4. The operations are created in the order they appear in the BTreeSet (lexicographic order of IntArrays)

+### findInClone (Completed)
+- **Rust Implementation**: `src/alg/algebras.rs` - `find_in_clone()` function
+  - Tests if operations are in the clone of an algebra
+  - Groups operations by arity and processes each group separately
+  - For each arity group:
+    - Creates a FreeAlgebra over A with that arity (make_universe = false)
+    - Gets product algebra, generators, and term map from FreeAlgebra
+    - Creates Closer with product algebra, generators, and term map
+    - Sets root algebra to A
+    - Sets operations to find
+    - Calls `sg_close_power()` to compute closure
+    - Gets term map for operations and maps operation symbols to terms
+  - Returns `Result<HashMap<OperationSymbol, Box<dyn Term>>, String>`
+  - Validates that operations list is not empty

+- **Python Bindings**: `uacalc_lib/src/alg/algebras.rs` - `find_in_clone()` pyfunction
+  - Exposed as module-level function in Python
+  - Takes list of PyIntOperation and PyBasicAlgebra, returns Dict[PyOperationSymbol, str]
+  - Converts Rust HashMap to Python dict using PyDict
+  - Converts terms to strings for Python
+  - Raises ValueError if parameters are invalid

+- **Java Wrapper**: `java_wrapper/src/alg/AlgebrasWrapper.java` - `handleFindInClone()` method
+  - Command: `findInClone --algebra <file> --operations <ops_string>` or `findInClone --size <n> --operations <ops_string>`
+  - Supports parsing operations from string format: "arity:table1,table2,...;arity2:table3,..."
+  - Also supports loading operations from file: "file:path/to/file"
+  - Returns JSON with found_count and list of found operations with their symbols and terms
+  - Validates that operations list is not empty

+- **Tests**:
+  - Rust: `src/alg/algebras.rs` - 3 test cases (empty ops, basic, multiple arities)
+  - Python: `python/uacalc/tests/test_algebras.py` - 3 test cases (empty ops, basic, multiple arities)

+- **Type Stubs**: `python/uacalc/uacalc_lib.pyi` - Added `find_in_clone()` method signature with documentation

+- **Note**: The implementation follows the Java algorithm exactly:
+  1. Sort operations by arity (matching Java's Collections.sort)
+  2. Group operations by arity
+  3. For each arity group:
+     - Create FreeAlgebra with that arity (make_universe = false, matching Java)
+     - Get product algebra, generators, and term map from FreeAlgebra
+     - Create Closer with these components
+     - Set root algebra and operations
+     - Call `sg_close_power()` to compute closure
+     - Get term map for operations and add to result map
+  4. Return the map of operation symbols to terms